Pennsylvania, North Carolina midterm primaries latest test of Trump's sway

 HEALTH SCARE

 His health scare has added a new wrinkle to the Pennsylvania race.
-Fetterman canceled his planned appearance at a Pittsburgh election night party after revealing on Sunday he had suffered a stroke two days earlier precipitated by a blood clot.
-He said he was recovering and has not sustained cognitive damage.
+Fetterman revealed on Sunday he had suffered a stroke two days earlier.
+He said he was recovering and had not sustained cognitive damage.

 Polls show Fetterman leading Lamb, whose moderate politics make him a better general election candidate in the view of many party insiders.

-Barnette, seeking to become the state's first Black U.S. senator, has called her rivals insufficiently conservative, but has her own baggage.
+Barnette, seeking to become Pennsylvania's first Black U.S. senator, has called her rivals insufficiently conservative.
 She was photographed, according to news reports, marching toward the U.S. Capitol on Jan.
-6, 2021, alongside members of the far-right Proud Boys group shortly before a mob of Trump supporters attacked police and stormed the building in a failed bid to overturn his 2020 election loss.
+6, 2021, alongside members of the far-right Proud Boys group shortly before a mob of Trump supporters stormed the building in a failed bid to overturn his 2020 election loss.

-Trump last week endorsed state Senator Doug Mastriano, who is leading the polls in Pennsylvania's Republican gubernatorial primary.
-Mastriano also was present outside the Capitol on the day of the riot after Trump delivered a speech to followers repeating his false claims that the election was stolen from him through widespread voting fraud.
+Trump last week endorsed state Senator Doug Mastriano, who is leading the polls in Pennsylvania's Republican gubernatorial primary and was present outside the Capitol on the day of the riot.

+Mastriano has also said he would pursue a statewide abortion ban.
+Abortion has become a flashpoint issue in the race since a leaked draft opinion showed the Supreme Court is poised to overturn Roe v.
+Wade, the 1973 decision legalizing abortion nationwide.

 Some Pennsylvania Republicans view Mastriano, like Barnette, as too extreme to win a general election.

-Abortion has become a flashpoint issue in the race since a leaked draft opinion showed the Supreme Court's conservative bloc is poised to overturn Roe v.
-Wade, the 1973 decision legalizing abortion nationwide.
-Mastriano said he would pursue a statewide abortion ban.
-State Attorney General Josh Shapiro, the Democratic front-runner, vowed to protect abortion rights.
+State Attorney General Josh Shapiro, the front-runner in the Democratic primary, has vowed to protect abortion rights.
+Shapiro said on Tuesday that he was isolating at home after testing positive for COVID-19.

-Cawthorn, at 26 the House's youngest member, faces a challenge from Republican state Senator Chuck Edwards.
-Cawthorn has turned some in his own party against him with a string of embarrassing episodes, including a claim that legislative leaders invited him to a cocaine-fueled orgy, two attempts to bring a gun onto a plane and a old video that appeared to show a naked Cawthorn gyrating against someone.
+In North Carolina, Cawthorn, at 26 the House's youngest member, faces a challenge from Republican state Senator Chuck Edwards.
+Cawthorn has turned some in his own party against him with a string of embarrassing episodes, including a claim that legislative leaders invited him to a cocaine-fueled orgy, two attempts to bring a gun onto a plane, and a old video that appeared to show a naked Cawthorn gyrating against someone.

 In Idaho, incumbent Republican Governor Brad Little faces Trump-backed primary challenger Janice McGeachin, the state's lieutenant governor.